 V. Notification and Award Administration

-RSVP anticipates naming at least six winners at the end of the competition.
+If quality applications are received, RSVP anticipates naming at least six awardees at the end of the competition.

 All decisions are final.
 Unsuccessful applicants may choose to revise and resubmit their applications in future competitions.